Program Series I

 The trend in career assistance appears to be increased utilization of brief interventions with clients in hopes of positive outcomes related to their career development.
 One may wonder, does it work?
 The presentation will discuss research on brief career interventions highlighting the outcomes as well as the implications for practice.

-Seth Hayden, Wake Forest University; Debra Osborn, Florida State University; James Sampson, Florida State University; Kathryn Theall, Wake Forest University
+Seth Hayden and Kathryn Theall, Wake Forest University; Debra Osborn and James Sampson, Florida State University

 #709 Reimagine and Reintroduce Aptitudes into Career Development